 Tradition dictates the average veal calf is raised indoors to keep the meat pale, but the Walton’s believe that that welfare should always take precedence over aesthetics.
 The natural red of their meat puts the ruby in ‘ruby veal’, but it’s also a gem of sustainability and compassion in a system that sorely needs it.

-There’s more to the magic of Peelham Farm than just working with likeminded organic farming partners.
-As a family business they’re committed to working with an eye to the future, respecting not just the animals, but the land they rely on.
+As a family business, Peelham Farm are committed to working with an eye to the future, respecting not just the animals, but the land they rely on.

 “Food, and especially meat doesn’t just have a monetary value.
 It’s much more than that.
 You can’t just measure it in pounds and pence.
 It’s life.
 It’s our life, it’s their life, it’s carbon and biology.
 It’s priceless.
 Everything has to be cost effective, of course, but it’s important to ensure that money doesn’t steer your principals.
 As soon as it does, you start getting environmental degradation, compromising animal welfare and worker welfare too.”